Communal Living as an Option for Low-Income Households

-The establishment and development of communes has had a long and varied history in the U.S. Back in the 1960s, there was a spike in community living establishments due to the emergence of the hippie counter cultural movement, this lasted throughout the 1970s.
+The establishment and development of communes have had a long and varied history in the U.S. Back in the 1960s, there was a spike in community living establishments due to the emergence of the hippie counter-cultural movement, this lasted throughout the 1970s.

 Consider the Dangers of Communal Living

 There have been past horrific incidents involving people who chose to reside in communal living establishments; think back to The Branch Davidians or Jim Jones' Peoples Temple.
 Those people all lived in intentionally established communal living projects.

 Although most established communal living organizations are egalitarian and want the best for their members, you need to be vigilant about your safety.
 Beware of any organization that puts most of the emphasis on what you can do for it, instead of a 50/50 benefit, watch out for cult-like personalities and listen to your conscious if anything doesn't feel right.

 As with anything else, you need to exercise sound judgment when choosing the right community for you.
 In fact, I would be remiss if I didn't seriously stress the importance of keeping a prudent lookout for people and/or organizations who might attempt to abuse you or manipulate your trust.

 Your Next Steps...